Supermarket refrigeration technician career guide

 Rack Specialist

-Rack specialists focus exclusively on parallel compressor systems.
-These technicians handle complex oil systems, pressure controls, and energy optimization.
-They often command top hourly rates.
+Focuses exclusively on parallel compressor systems, handling complex oil systems, pressure controls, and energy optimization.
+Often commands top hourly rates.
+Many transition in from roles like chiller technician.

 Controls and EMS Technician